 Prostate massage also presents a small risk of prostate infection.
-If a person massages the prostate with dirty hands, this could introduce bacteria into the area.
+If someone massages the prostate with unwashed hands, this could introduce bacteria into the area.

 Similarly, bacteria from the rectum can travel elsewhere if a person does not wash their hands thoroughly after a prostate massage.

-Some people do not enjoy the sensation of prostate milking or any other anal stimulation.
-This does not mean that anything is wrong, it is simply a personal preference.
+Additionally, some people do not enjoy the sensation of prostate milking or any other anal stimulation.
+This does not mean something is wrong — it is simply a personal preference.